saleha-muzammil/saleha-muzammil/README.md

 ### <div align="center">Hi, I'm Saleha, an AI/ML enthusiast 👨‍💻</div>

-- 🔭 I’m currently working on some NLP and Deep Learning related projects
+- 🔭 I’m currently working on some NLP and Deep Learning related research projects

 - 🌱 I’m currently learning all about Deep Learning